fedi-e2ee/public-key-directory-specification/Specification.md

 11. AES in Counter Mode can be used to encrypt up to 2^{36} successive bytes under the same (key, initial counter), and the resulting ciphertext will be indistinguishable an encryption of NUL (`0x00`) bytes.
 12. Merkle trees based on a secure hash function (assumption 4) provide a secure verifiable data structure.
+13. HMAC and HKDF can be used to provide [key commitment for AEADs](https://eprint.iacr.org/2020/1153).

 ### Assets